paulconnor/ah-custom-ui/README.md

 # Helm Chart for AuthHub Sample Custom UI for authentication via flowURL

+## ASSUMPTIONS:
+- To be used to add second factor AuthN to Siteminder protected resources.
+- AuthHub policy will include SMSOTP for second factor only
+- User credentials exist for SMSOTP

 ## 1. Add the Helm Chart and deploy

 > helm repo add ah-custom-ui https://paulconnor.github.io/ah-custom-ui/